d2iq/ui-kit/packages/infobox/README.md

 # InfoBox

-InfoBox notifications are a way to notify users in the UI when something has happened and they need take to take action (e.g. a service is failing and needs attention).
+InfoBox notifications are used to notify users when something has happened and they need to take action.
+For example, a service is failing and needs attention.

-## Types of InfoBox
+## InfoBox Types

 ### InfoBoxBanner

-Should be used when a persistent system wide event has occurred that is very unusual and you want to grab the user’s attention.
-This should be used rarely.

-Can be manually dismissed by the users.

-Should only show one at a time.
+Should be used when a persistent system-wide event has occurred that is very unusual and requires immediate attention.
+This should be used sparingly.
+It can be manually dismissed by the user.
+Ideally, there should only be one of these shown at a time to a user.

 ### InfoBoxInline

-Should be used when you want to inform the user of an event that has occurred within a particular part of the system.

-Cannot be manually dismissed by the user.
+Use the `InfoBoxInline` component when you want to inform the user of an event that has occurred within a particular part of the system.
+These cannot be manually dismissed by the user.

-Should show at max 2 at a time though ideally you would only want to show 1.
-If you are considering more than 3 `InfoBoxInline` notifications on the same page, consider how you could consolidate them into 2 or less.
+Ideally only one should be displayed at a time, although two should be the upper limit.
+If you are considering more than 3 `InfoBoxInline` notifications on the same page, consider how you can consolidate them into 2 or fewer.

-## Messaging Tone
+## Messaging

-**Warning:** A warning message should be used when you want to warn a user of a potential hazard that could occur.
-The warning message should inform the user of what the issue is and how they can remediate it.
+**Warning:** A warning message should be used when you want to alert a user to a potential hazard that could occur.
+The warning message should inform the user of what the issue is and how they can remedy it.

-**Danger:** A danger message should be used when you want to alert a user of an issue that has occured.
-The danger message should inform the user of what the issue is and how they can remediate it.
+**Danger:** A danger message should be used when you want to alert a user of an issue that has occurred.
+The danger message should inform the user of what the issue is and how they can remedy it.

 **Success:** A success message should be used when you want to inform the user that an action they have taken was successful.
-The success message should inform the user of the action that was taken and provide them a way to see the object for which they took action on.
+The success message should inform the user of the action that was taken and provide them with a way to see the object for which they took action.

-**Info:** An info message should be used to inform the user of prerequisite material that is needed.
+**Info:** An info message should be used to inform the user.
+For example, information on prerequisite material that is needed.

 ## Actions

-Can have up to two additional actions (primary action and a secondary action).
-For example: “Start Update” as a primary action and “Release Notes” as a secondary action
+Actions are limited to two, a primary and secondary action.
+For example: "Start Update" as a primary action and "Release Notes" as a secondary action.
+They are styled the same.

 ## Links

-The body text rendered from the content passed into the `message` prop can contain a link in the form of a hyperlink.
+The body text rendered from the content passed into the `message` prop can contain a hyperlink.

 ## Text

 Be mindful of how much text is going into the notifications.
-Avoid having to use “...” at the end a sentence.
-If the text is too long for the notification, consider how you can shorten the text.
+Avoid using "..." at the end of a sentence.
+If the text is too long for the notification, consider how you can shorten it.
 A good notification will tell the user what happened in the system and what they can do about it.